 Under the Federal Truth in Lending Act (TILA), your private education loan lender is required to provide disclosure of loan terms and features at the time of application, a second disclosure after the initial application reaches an approval status and a final disclosure once the loan is accepted.
 After the final disclosure is sent, the lender also must provide the student with a ‘right to cancel’ period (3-6 days depending on mode of delivery).
 A self-certification form must be completed by the borrower and submitted to your lender before your loan may be disbursed to your SNHU student account.

-Apply for an alternative loan after you have completed the FAFSA application for the academic year and have received your official award notification from the One Stop.
+Apply for an alternative loan after you have completed the FAFSA application for the academic year and have received your official award notification from the Student Financial Services office.
 Note: If you apply too early, your application could expire, which would cause you to have to go through an additional credit check when you reapply.
 Undergraduate Day students should apply after May 1.

 The application process will request that you specify a loan period for your private loan.
 It is important that you are aware of the start and end dates for your program.
 The start and end dates correspond to the academic year and not the calendar year.